mediapredict/daffodil/README.md

 - `"x" in (12, 13, 14)`
 - `"x" in ("red", "green", "blue")`

+### Functions

+- `datetime(YYYY-MM-DD)` this is a helper function which generates the unix timestamp corresponding to the date entered.
+When the daffodil is evaluated the datetime is functionally a number, but this lets you write the daffodil in a way that is easier to read and understand.

+Example: people who began `mystudy` after halloween 2017: `mystudy__started >= datetime(2017-10-31)`

 ### Comparison operators

 Operator | Example | Meaning